An ingrown toenail occurs when the edge of the nail grows down and into the skin of the toe.

-An ingrown toenail can result from a number of things, but poorly fitting shoes and toenails that are not trimmed properly are the most common causes.
+An ingrown toenail can result from a number of things.
+Poorly fitting shoes and toenails that are not properly trimmed are the most common causes.
 The skin along the edge of a toenail may become red and infected.
-The great toe is usually affected, but any toenail can become ingrown.
+The great toe is affected most often, but any toenail can become ingrown.

 Ingrown toenails may occur when extra pressure is placed on your toe.
-Most commonly, this pressure is caused by shoes that are too tight or too loose.
+This pressure is caused by shoes that are too tight or too loose.
 If you walk often or participate in athletics, a shoe that is even a little tight can cause this problem.
-Some deformities of the foot or toes can also place extra pressure on the toe.
+Deformities of the foot or toes can also place extra pressure on the toe.

 Nails that are not trimmed properly can also cause ingrown toenails.

-An examination of the foot will show the following:
+An exam of the foot will show the following:

 Tests or x-rays are usually not needed.

 If you have diabetes, nerve damage in the leg or foot, poor blood circulation to your foot, or an infection around the nail, go to the doctor right away.
-Do NOT try to treat this problem at home.
+Do not try to treat an ingrown nail at home.

-Consider wearing sandals until the problem has gone away.
-Over-the-counter medications that are placed over the ingrown toenail may help some with the pain but do not treat the problem.
+Consider wearing sandals until the problem goes away.
+Over-the-counter medication that is applied to the ingrown toenail may help with the pain, but it does not treat the problem.

 If this does not work and the ingrown nail gets worse, see your family doctor, a foot specialist (podiatrist) or a skin specialist (dermatologist).